 (e) When a court makes a finding that a party has perpetrated domestic violence, the court may not base its findings solely on conclusions reached by a child custody evaluator or on the recommendation of the Family Court Services staff, but shall consider any relevant, admissible evidence submitted by the parties.

 (f) In any custody or restraining order proceeding in which a party has alleged that the other party has perpetrated domestic violence in accordance with the terms of this section, the court shall inform the parties of the existence of this section and shall give them a copy of this section prior to any custody mediation in the case.

-This “presumption” is important because it places a greater burden on the parent who was found to have committed the domestic violence to show why he or she should even get joint custody.
+This "presumption" is important because it places a greater burden on the parent who committed the domestic violence to show why he or she should even get joint custody.

-How does a parent who has been found to have committed domestic violence overcome this presumption?
+How does a parent who committed domestic violence overcome this presumption against joint custody?

 The Family Law Judge is required to look at the following factors in the child custody case:

 - Is it in the child's best interest to give the parent joint or sole custody?